lambdaclass/starknet_stack/README.md

 - `AWS_REGION` should be set to the desired AWS region
 - `S3_BUCKET_NAME` needs to be set to the S3 bucket in which to store the proofs

-If S3 is chosen as the storage backend, the explorer needs to also know about the AWS bucket in order to retrieve proofs and verify them on the browser, so the same variables described above need to be set for the [explorer container](https://github.com/lambdaclass/starknet_stack/blob/8ff555d2dfb5bd3631f9bf6c81a602b63a35f5b4/docker-compose.yml#L125).
+Note that when S3 is chosen as the storage backend, the explorer needs to also know about the same AWS settings in order to retrieve proofs and verify them on the browser, which is why the same variables described above need to be set for the [explorer container](https://github.com/lambdaclass/starknet_stack/blob/8ff555d2dfb5bd3631f9bf6c81a602b63a35f5b4/docker-compose.yml#L125).

 ## Trust assumptions